 Google was granted an updated version of the patent from that post this week that appears to have chosen one of many methods described in the earlier version of the patent.
 The newer version of the patent is a continuation patent, which takes the filing date of the original version, but updates the claims section to reflect how the process it protects is being used.

-In the SearchEngineLand post, I wrote about how Google might be identifying and using certain data to understand which repositories to show results from.
+In the SearchEngineLand post, I wrote about how Google might be identifying and using certain data to understand which repositories to show results.
 That patent described at least seven different methods that it might use to determine what type of data to show to searchers.
-One of those was the most interesting sounding methods, so I wrote about it in my post.
+One of those was the most interesting sounding method, so I wrote about it in my post.
 The continuation patent seems to point this method out as the approach used to decide upon a repository:

 One variation describes a process in which log data is collected about searchers and searches of repositories.
 The log data is represented as triples of data (u, q, r), with u being information about the searchers, q as information about the query, and r is information about repositories from which search results were provided.
 Labels for each of the triples of data (u, q, r) are created, where the label includes information about whether the user u desired information from the repository r when the user provided the search query q.
 Instructions are created to train a model based on the triples of data (u, q, r) and their associated labels, to predict whether a particular user desires information from certain repositories when providing a particular search query.